MJDeligan/Instant-Sound-Bot/README.md

 # Discord.py-Simple-SoundBot
 This bot can be used to play sounds of your choice on multiple servers.
-It also supports banning users from using the using without completly banning them from the server.
+It also supports banning users from using the bot without completly banning them from the server.
 #### You need to download the sounds you want to play yourself, this bot does not come with any pre-installed sounds
 ## How to use
 1. Clone the repository